albirrkarim/react-speech-highlight-demo/AUDIO_FILE.md

 # How to get the Audio File Automatically

-When we talk about generating audio file we need do research considering the price, quality, and api support so you can generate audio programmatically.
+When we talk about generating audio files, we need to do research considering the price, quality, and API support so you can generate audio programmatically.

 Table of Contents: